Marcel close-up

 Leadership

-“I want to show that things can be done differently.
-Setting a good example.
-And thus inspire Albert Heijns, Unilevers, middlemen and consumers to really do things differently.
-For example, a lot of palm oil is used in detergents and palm trees only grow in areas where rainforest also happens to grow.
+I want to show that things can be done differently.
+Lead by example.
+And by doing so, inspire Albert Heijn stores, Unilever, intermediaries, and consumers to actually do things differently.
+For example, a tremendous amount of palm oil is used in laundry detergents, and palm trees only grow in areas where rainforest also happens to be present.
 So that has to change.
-We have now developed a palm oil-free detergent that will be launched on the market this autumn.”
+We've now developed a palm oil-free laundry detergent that will be launched this fall.

-“I had put some money aside for my own future.
-I used that to make the future of my children brighter.
-My financial resources are limited so I cannot build my own factory.
+I had set aside some money for my own future.
+I used it to make my children's future brighter.
+My financial resources are limited, so I can't build my own factory.
 So we work a lot with external parties.
 Suppliers like to work with us because we give them a platform for their innovation or sustainable product.
-Through us they can prove that it works in the market, so they can go to larger customers.”
+Through us, they can prove that it works in the market, which allows them to reach larger buyers.

 Impact

-Marcel's Green Soap has experienced rapid growth since its founding in 2016.
-“In year one I sold soap for 70,000 euros.
-I never thought that.
-Since then we have had two or three rollovers every year.
-This year I expect a turnover of 10 million.
-And we are now also making a profit.
-I put that in advertising.
-However, the ambition is not to sell the most products.
-We aim for thought leadership and not market leadership.
-We want to make an impact with our idea.”
+Since its founding in 2016, Marcel's Green Soap has experienced rapid growth.
+“In the first year, I sold €70,000 worth of soap.
+I never imagined that.
+Since then, we've gone bankrupt two or three times every year.
+This year, I expect a turnover of €10 million.
+And we're already making a profit, which I invest in advertising.
+However, our ambition isn't to sell the most products.
+We're aiming for thought leadership, not market leadership.
+We want to make an impact with our ideas.”

-“We call our business model open source: we are in frequent discussions with Unilever and Albert Heijn.
-We like to share information with competitors because our mission is to convert everyone.
-I want 100 percent of the cleaning products market to be sustainable.
-Not by achieving a 100 percent market share yourself.
-But because everyone follows us and does what we do.
-For example, Unilever now has the Love Beauty Planet brand for which they use 100 percent recycled plastic.
-I showed that four years ago, I hope they have learned a bit from me.”
+We call our business model open source: we're in constant discussions with Unilever and Albert Heijn.
+We're happy to share information with competitors because our mission is to convert everyone.
+I want 100 percent of the cleaning products market to sustainable.
+Not by achieving 100 percent market share ourselves, but by everyone following us and doing what we do.
+For example, Unilever now has the Love Beauty Planet brand, which uses 100 percent recycled plastic.
+I demonstrated that four years ago; I hope they've copied me a little.

-“We do not pretend to put the most sustainable product on the market all at once.
-That's not possible either.
-But as soon as we see opportunities to do it more sustainably, we immediately take it up.
-That also suits today's consumers.
+We don't claim to be launching the most sustainable product right away.
+We can't.
+But as soon as we see opportunities to make things more sustainable, we'll seize them immediately.
+This also suits today's consumers.
 Only 5 to 8 percent of consumers are dark green.
-They relate all choices to sustainability.
+They relate all their choices to sustainability.
 The majority of consumers are light green.
-They cycle as much as possible, but when it rains heavily they still get in the car.
-We want to take that consumer step by step to a dark green product.
-And if you make sustainability attractive, interesting and appealing, you will automatically get the consumer on board.
+They cycle as much as possible, but still get in the car when it's raining heavily.
+We want to gradually guide these consumers towards a dark green product.
+And if you make sustainability attractive, interesting, and appealing, you'll automatically win over consumers.
 Then 'going green' is no longer a sacrifice.
-But something that also benefits you.”
+It's something you benefit from as well.

-“By launching sustainable washing and cleaning products on the market, I want to make the world a better and cleaner place.
+By introducing sustainable laundry and cleaning products, I want to make the world a little better and cleaner.
 Because soap products have a significant impact on the environment.
 In the Netherlands alone, 8 million empty soap bottles are thrown away every week.
 These are usually bottles made of virgin plastic, which means new petroleum has been used.
-In addition, in the Netherlands, 4 to 5 million liters of detergent, hand soap and shampoo are flushed through sinks and shower drains every week.
-That must and can be done differently.”
+In addition, 4 to 5 million liters of laundry detergent, hand soap, and shampoo are flushed down sinks and shower drains every week in the Netherlands.
+This must and can change.